Enter the true negative rate and the false-negative rate into the calculator to determine the negative predicted value.

 - First determine the true negative rate.

-Calculate the rate at which a true negative test results is found.
+Calculate the rate at which a true negative test result is found.

 - Next, determine the false negative rate.